 If you’re having trouble finding old vet papers or changed vets, your current vet facility should be able to get into contact with that facility to update records and know what your pet might be due for or any health issues.

-11. Organize or create a pet emergency first aid kit (optional)
+11. Organize or create a pet emergency first aid kit.
+(Optional)

 Pet First Aid Kits

-Emergency aid kits are helpful to have around if your pet is injured while on vacation, traveling, camping, on a walk, on trails, and hiking, as well as at home.
-What you have inside them will likely include stuff similar to a human first aid kit but geared more towards animals.
-Things may also vary on the kind of animal you have.
+Emergency aid kits are helpful to have around at home or in your car if your pet is injured while on vacation, traveling, camping, on a walk, on trails, and hiking, as well as at home.

 Pet Evacuation Bags

-An evacuation and emergency situation should also be considered when thinking of your pet in the event of a natural disaster or other emergencies, such as a house fire or wildfire, hurricane, tornado, earthquake, flood, etc. More so if you live in an area prone to severe weather or where severe weather is increasingly becoming a possibility.
+An evacuation and emergency situation should also be considered when thinking of your pet in the event of a natural disaster or other emergencies, such as a house fire or wildfire, hurricane, tornado, earthquake, flood, etc.

 Pet evacuation bags, or bug-out bags, can be made at home and/or purchased online.
 They’re usually a portable bag or box with your pet’s daily must-have essentials if you need to leave your home in a hurry or get stranded.
 Small first aid kits may also be included.